Aranyalma2/elfinConnectDeployment/README.md

 ------------

-## Install and Deploy in Production Enviroment
+## Install and Deploy in Production enviroment

 Elfin Connect server side requires docker and docker compose on host machine.
 Paths are relative to the production/test folder.